 The better news about your home is that there’s a good chance that it will have actually appreciated in value and be worth more now than when you purchased it.
 Under these circumstances you’re not left with the potentially significant debt you may be facing with your unwanted timeshare.
 Additionally, with your timeshare purchase you’ve actually contractually incurred two separate liabilities: your mortgage debt, typically paid off over a ten year period; and a second liability which renews itself annually and typically increases in amount over time, your annual maintenance fees which tend to grow rather quickly year over year.
 These pesky annual fees never go away; you pay as long as you “own” your interest.

-So, what exactly does a timeshare owner face when that time comes?
+So, what exactly does a timeshare owner face when foreclosure comes?

 Most consumers rarely have to deal with security-based debtor/creditor issues or becoming a target of secured creditor remedies, since most families include their housing and transportation expenses as a priority in their budget.
 However, timeshare owners not aware of the differing economics involved with timeshare ownership, have little initial understanding about what exiting their timeshare interest can entail, particularly when they come to grips with an unsympathetic timeshare developer who charges near usurious interest rates on their mortgages and who refuse to take back their interest, once the owner realizes a sale of their timeshare interest to a third party is highly unlikely.

 - As with any debtor-creditor relationship, initially missing payments on your timeshare obligations will undoubtedly trigger repetitious billing statements, extra fees and interest with internal collection phone calls.
 Failure to catch up will then be met with more urgent and no doubt threatening calls and correspondence.
 Ignoring those means your debt will be escalated to third party collection agencies and negative credit reporting (which may already have been triggered earlier in the non-payment process).